-- 7. Money classes for 2005 are: Lightweight Superbike, 600 Superbike, and Formula Ultra.
-All other classes (except Novice) are Trophy classes. - 8.
-The term OPEN in these rules means unlimited displacement.
+All other classes (except Novice) are Trophy classes.

+- 7. The term OPEN in these rules means unlimited displacement.
 The term MULTI means more than one cylinder.
 The term TWIN means two cylinders.
-The term TRIPLE means three cylinders. - 9.
-For special events the class structure may be changed by the race organizers. - 10.
-In any competition event, there must be at least three competitors entered to constitute a class as recognized by these regulations.
+The term TRIPLE means three cylinders. - 8.
+For special events the class structure may be changed by the race organizers. - 9.
+In any competition event, at least three competitors must start the race to constitute a class as recognized by these regulations.
 Race organizers may move riders into other classes or races for the day if needed to make a class but only with the consent of all the riders involved.